 Why do I see "Buy It Now" buttons?

 It's part of the deal between publishers and libraries: publishers seek the opportunity to sell extra copies of popular items to library patrons who want to skip over the waiting list.
 If you don't mind waiting a bit, go ahead and place a hold, and you will magically receive an email when it's available for you to check out and download.
 If you must read the next installment of your favorite series right now and decide you want to buy a personal e-copy, this link is a convenient way to do that.

 About OverDrive e-books and audiobooks

-- To get started with OverDrive,visit the OverDrive help page and click the link for your device in the section called "Get started with..."
+- To get started with OverDrive,visit the OverDrive help page and click the link for your device at the bottom of the section called "Getting started."